 Nothing will tear apart a business partnership faster than disagreements about money.
 It is imperative that you come up with a plan for how you will communicate with your business partner(s), going forward.

-Develop Key Messages for Each of Your Teams
+Develop Key Messages for Each of Your Teams During This Crisis

 Take a moment to make a list of every team in your practice.
-Each one of them will be concerned with different areas of your business – think about what messages are key to each team being able to remain as productive as possible.
+Each one of them will be concerned with different areas of your business.
+Think about what messages are key to each team being able to remain as productive as possible.

 Start with these important groups:

-Utilizing Your Leadership Team or Key Team Members
+Utilizing Your Leadership Team or Key Team Members During This Crisis

 Now is not the time to “shoulder the burden” or go it alone!
 You need the support of your leadership team or office manager right now, so you aren’t making every decision in isolation.
 If you haven’t already, set up a daily huddle or virtual meeting.
-Keep your leadership team informed about the current state of your practice, what you need from them, and what your strategy is for the near future.
+Keep your leadership team informed about the current state of your practice.
+Tell them what you need from them, and what your strategy is for the near future.

 And don’t forget to delegate, whenever possible.
 If you’re feeling alone and overwhelmed right now, it’s probably because you’re not sharing the load with your leadership team.
 You hired those people to assist you, so let them assist you.

-Keep Your Administrative Team Engaged and Informed
+Keep Your Administrative Team Engaged and Informed During This Crisis

 Likewise, make sure that you have a firm plan in place for regular contact with your administrative team.
 Be sure to plan for new procedures in how paperwork or billing or other administrative matters are handled, including extended sick leave.
 For instance, if you plan on offering telemedicine services for your patients, that might require a new procedure for how to bill those services.